ckeditor/ckeditor5/docs/builds/guides/development/online-builder.md

 {@img assets/img/online-builder-04-toolbar-configurator.png 753 The toolbar drag-and-drop configurator.}

 <info-box hint>
-	Some of the buttons are pre-placed and are grayed out.
-To move one of these, drag them from the lower bar into the upper bar - they will become focused and can be then moved around.
+	Some of the buttons are pre-placed on the layout but grayed-out.
+You still need, however, to drag them from the lower bar into the upper bar - they will become focused and can be then moved around.
 </info-box>

 Once you finish designing the toolbar, press the **Next step** button on the top right.